Point of Sale

 Honesty matters.
 Need we say more?
 You don’t want dishonest employees who lie and, worse, steal.

-It’s best to get salary expectations out of the way in the first interview.
+It’s best to get salary expectations out of the way in the first interview – instead of waiting until the end of the hiring process.
 If the candidate’s expectations are above what you can offer, you won’t be a good match.

-A positive response includes details on exactly how much they expect to earn per week or month.
+A great response includes details on exactly how much the candidate expects to earn per week or month.
 Of course, the best answer will be one where both your expectations align perfectly.

 But perfect alignment isn’t always possible. if you’re close, and you want to make an offer, you may choose to negotiate and find a good compromise that works for both parties.